-Then Joughin headed back to his bunk to drink what he officially claimed was half a tumbler of liqueur (not sure how much this is) and when he returned to Boat Deck, all the lifeboats were gone.
+Then Joughin headed back to his bunk to drink what he officially claimed was half a tumbler of liqueur (not sure how much this is).
+When he returned to Boat Deck, all the lifeboats were gone.

-(By the way, "tumbler half-full of liqueur" was Joughin's testimony, however, I read that family of Joughin recall him saying that he downed copious amounts of vodka or whiskey, and then went back to the deck again.)
+(By the way, "tumbler half-full of liqueur" was Joughin's testimony.
+However, I read the family of Joughin recall him saying that he downed copious amounts of vodka or whiskey, and then went back to the deck again.)

-At that point, he threw around 50 folding chairs into the ocean to be used as flotation devices.
+At that point, he flung around 50 folding chairs into the ocean to be used as flotation devices.

 UPDATE: Originally, I thought Joughlin must have done it for others because he had a lifevest.
 But in the inquiry, he plainly admitted: "I was looking out for something for myself, Sir."

 I do not know if the chairs actually helped anyone.
-In fact, it seems that it didn't.
+In fact, it seems they didn't.
 But the gesture certainly could have assisted others.
 He couldn't have used all 50 of them himself.
-(And as far as I know, he never even used one of them.)
+(As far as I know, he never even used one of them.)

 Thirsty, Joughin went to the pantry for water and was in the middle of drinking when he heard a crash, like the ship was buckling.